OpenDDS/OpenDDS/docs/internal/github_actions.rst

 6. Adjust the setenv.sh located inside OpenDDS to match the new locations for your ACE_TAO, and OpenDDS.
 The word "runner" should not appear within the setenv.sh once you are finished.

-You should now have a working duplicate of the build that was run on Github Actions.
+You should now have a working duplicate of the build that was run on GitHub Actions.
 This can be used for debugging as a way to quickly set up a problematic build.

 Using Artifacts to View More Test Information